Difficult material: leeches

 Recommended leech strategy

-- If you learn large volumes of items and you can afford lower retention, use Auto-forget
+If you learn large volumes of items and you can afford lower retention, turn Auto-forget

-- If you want to eliminate leeches without risking a drop in retention choose Wizard in leech management options
+If you want to eliminate leeches without scarifying retention choose Wizard in leech management options

 If you use the wizard, make the following choices upon encountering a leech: